amitshankar/Udacity/Data_Analyst_Nanodegree/Term_01/Project_02/git_page/data_analyst_nanodegree_term_01_project_02_bart_ridership_stats_python_002.md

 earliest, most recent, most common year of birth (only available for NYC and Chicago)

-## The following are the codes for the projgect:
+## The following are the codes for the project:

 ```
 # coding: utf-8